 Adventure Divers with navigation who are at least 12 years of age and possess a current Emergency First Responder certification are eligible to take the Rescue Diver Course.

-The $525 price does not include eLearning or text book, rentals, or transportation to dive site.
-Transportation may be available at an additional cost.
+The $400 price does not include eLearning, rentals, site fees, or transportation to dive site.